Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

         }
     }
     ```
-    Of course, the above example is a "prepackaged" observable, but it is an example of the kind of things that are available from **rxjs/Rx**.
+    Of course, the above interval example is a "prepackaged" observable, but it is an example of the kind of things that are available from **rxjs/Rx**.

 2. In addition, we can create our own, custom observables.
 What we will do is create the observable using the **Observable.create()** method, which will take as a parameter the **observer** to which it will be linked.

 3. Note that this will require import of the **Observer** object from *rxjs/Observer*, in addition to the imports in the prior example.
+The Observer is a generic, so we should pass to it the type of data it will receive, *e.g.*, **Observer\<string>**.

 4. The *observer* will have three methods, **next()**, **error()**, and **complete()**. *next()* is used to transmit data contained as an argument on a success, *error()* is used to deliver data contained as an argument on an error, and *commplete* takes no arguments.